BathSpaWebDev/mar22_cohort/week 1/day4/notes.md

 Setting the top, left, right, bottom properties now moves the box relative to the **nearest parent container which is set to relative.**

-eg. if the parent container is set to position relative and I do the following:
+eg. if I do the following:

 ```
 div.parent {